 Active and passive forms of exercise can reduce cramps, improve muscle strength, and prevent muscle wasting in affected limbs.
 Massage may improve circulation which can reduce pain.

-Supplements that may be helpful in managing the symptoms of neuropathy:
+Supplements that may be helpful in managing the symptoms of neuropathy include:

-We advise that you discuss taking any supplements with your doctor to ensure they are safe and do not interact with other medicines.
+Discuss taking any supplements with your doctor to ensure they are safe and don’t interact with other medicines.

 - Take care of your hands and feet.
 Wear well-fitting protective shoes and keep hands and feet warm.